fcostajr2/fcostajr2.github.io/_pages/en-us/about.md

 Hi!
 I'm Fernando Vieira Costa Júnior, a Mathematician from Brazil :smile:

 Formed with focus on Analysis, I have a particular sympathy for Algebra, Number Theory and Logic.
-Teaching for me is a passion !
+Teaching for me is a passion!
 In this page I talk a bit about myself and about my job.
 My students will find here support material for my courses.

-My main research interest is that of Linear Dynamics and Operator Theory.
+I am currently an associate professor at the Mathematics Department of the Federal Universirty of Paraíba in Brazil.
+I am also a FNRS postdoctoral researcher at the Mathematics Department of the University of Mons in Belgium.
+My main research topic is that of Linear Dynamics in Operator Theory.
 I am also interested in the implementation of mathematical algorithms on Mathematica and Python.

-At the moment I am a FNRS postdoctoral researcher at the Mathematics Department of the University of Mons.

 You can contact me through the email <a href="mailto:fernando.vieiracostajunior@umons.ac.be"><i>fernando.vieiracostajunior@umons.ac.be</i></a>, although, shall you need a quick response, it is best to write to my personal email <it>fv [dot] costajunior [at] gmail [dot] com</it>.